 Does The Phoenix School offer a payment plan?

 Yes.
-Families may opt to pay their tuition in 10 equal monthly installments (June-March) or in two payments in June and January.
+Families may opt to pay their tuition in 10 equal monthly installments (June-March), two payments (July and January), or 4 payments (June, September, December, and March).
 There is a non-refundable deposit due upon acceptance of the Reservation Agreement.

 Where does financial aid funding come from?